dimagi/xform-spec/_sections/30-bindings.md

 A `<bind>` element wires together a primary instance node and the presentation of the corresponding question to the user.
 It is used to describe the datatype and various kinds of logic related to the data.
 A bind can refer to any node in the primary instance including repeated nodes_.
 It may or may not have a corresponding presentation node in the [body](#body).

+An instance node does not require a corresponding `<bind>` node, regardless of whether it has a presentation node.

 {% highlight xml %}
 <bind nodeset="/d/my_intro" type="string" readonly="true()"/>
 <bind nodeset="/d/text_widgets/my_string" type="string"/>